RYBIRN/bander-website/README.md

-#react-multipage-template
+#Bander-website
-This is a simple react multipage template that adds 3 pages a navbar component and implements react-router-dom to move between pages.
+Bander is a social media site built for musicians looking to collaborate and show off their work.